But what is your honest answer? Aiding LLM-judges with honest alternatives using steering vectors: Dataset and Response Evaluation

 \subsection{Similarity and Variation}

 For further evaluation of the variance and similarity between response groups, we compute text embeddings using the ModernBERT model \cite{warner2024smarter} and analyze various similarity metrics.
 First, we calculate the cosine similarity between embeddings of responses for each question.

-The two heatmaps in Figure \ref{fig:responses_heatmat_both} demonstrate that for both datasets, the steered responses are highly similar to each other, suggesting that these responses are consistent regardless of the prompting setup.
+The two heatmaps in Figure \ref{fig:sim_responses_heatmat_main} demonstrate that for both datasets, the steered responses are highly similar to each other, suggesting that these responses are consistent regardless of the prompting setup.
 As expected, we also observe that the steered responses more closely resemble the base responses than the provoked responses.

 To further investigate the degree of variation among steered responses, we compute metrics for both fluency and variance.
 To measure contextual variation, we calculate the mean cosine similarity of each response embedding relative to other embeddings in its group, then average across all responses.
 We refer to this metric as \textit{Mean Embedding Cosine Similarity} (MECS).
 For fluency assessment, we follow \citet{brumley2024comparing} and implement the \textit{Generation Entropy} (GE) metric, defined as the weighted average of tri-gram and bi-gram entropies \cite{zhang2018generating}.